Update: Due to popular demand, I have created a Free step by step Guide to teach you How to publish your book on Kindle. Get it here.

-I have published two books on Amazon Kindle Store in the past as a Nigerian but I don’t intend to publish another on the platform anytime soon – until things get right.
+I have published two books on Amazon Kindle Store in the past as a Nigerian, but I'm no longer enthusiastic about publishing on the platform anytime soon – until things get right.

 If you are new and wondering what this is, let me quickly enlighten you about Amazon Kindle.

 Amazon is the largest online retailer on the planet.
 Amazon Kindle Device is an eBook reader produced by Amazon.com that enable users to shop for, download, browse and read Books, newspapers, magazines, blogs and other digital media on their device.
 The device is used most in US and Great Britain.

 Just like there is PDF, Doc, Docx and RTF document formats, there is Kindle format for eBooks to display on Amazon Kindle Device or app.
 If you have your book in Kindle format, you can submit it to Amazon Kindle store, sell at the price you choose and reach readers worldwide.
 Also, there are Kindle apps available for PC, Android and windows phone - Kindle app is to Kindle eBook format as Adobe PDF reader is to PDF documents.
 This takes Kindle books to many places other than the regular Kindle device.
 For the number of kindle users, we are talking about an audience of over 59 million in US alone as at 2012.

 If you are an author or aspiring to be, you should get your his book on Amazon.
 Oh yes, you should friend!

 Amazon allow writers to self publish their books – unlimited – on Kindle Direct Publishing - KDP platform, choose the price, and keep 70% as royalty.
 They also offer KDP Select to help authors earn more money – a service that allows you to earn your share of the KDP Select Global Fund when readers borrow your books from Kindle Owners’ lending Library.
 The KDP select service also allows you to make your book free to readers worldwide for a limited time – an effective promotion strategy.